-By 2036, over 20% of Hertfordshire's total population are expected to be aged 65 or over.
-The growth in the elderly population combined with increasingly complex care needs calls for an urgent upturn in the training and recruitment of staff in the adult social care and nursing sectors.
+By 2036, over 20% of Hertfordshire residents are expected to be aged 65 or over.
+The growth in the elderly population, combined with increasingly complex care needs, calls for an urgent upturn in the training and recruitment of staff in the adult social care and nursing sectors.

-The Hertfordshire Care Providers Association (HCPA) estimates a need to recruit 4,000 additional paid carers per year in Hertfordshire alone.
-Therein lies the challenge, as the county’s consistently low unemployment rate ensures employers face stiff competition to recruit the best staff for their business.
+The Hertfordshire Care Providers Association (HCPA) estimates a need to recruit 4,000 additional paid carers per year within the county alone.
+Therein lies the challenge, with Hertfordshire’s low unemployment rate creating barriers for employers looking to recruit the best staff for their business.

 To help meet recruitment needs, HCPA and Hertfordshire Local Enterprise Partnership (LEP) hosted ‘Creative Care Career Pathways’: a workshop delivering essential information on how apprenticeships can be used to attract and retain a skilled and motivated workforce.
 Hosted as part of HCPA and Hertfordshire County Council's Good Care Month campaign, the workshop has resulted in over 50% of delegates expressing a desire to hire an apprentice or start an apprenticeship programme to boost their business.

 Delegates heard from a range of speakers including Gareth Dace, Senior Enterprise Coordinator at Hertfordshire LEP, who contextualised Hertfordshire’s labour market against the national picture, and Iain MacBeath, Director of Adult Social Care at Hertfordshire County Council, who set out the key challenges and opportunities facing the county’s care sector.